malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

 ** Campaign/Awareness solutions (letter writing).
 ** Boycott / Protest

-## 8) Research Solutions
-* Corruption, lack of enforcement, limited to one area
+###  Research Responses
+In your essay, you will write sentences like
+* "However, this solution is only partly effective, because..."
+* "In fact, this solution is working very welll - for example...

+Research which one you will use for each solution!

+Do your solutions actually work?
+If they were all perfect there wouldn't be a problem.

+Probably:
+* They only work in one country
+* They only work 20%
+* They haven't been working very long
+* There are problems with corruption
+* They don't have enough money

-# Project Homework 4 - Research more, arrange your notes (week 4)
+# Project Homework 5: Arrange your notes and plan your essay
 * I will share the essay outline template
 * I will talk about Arrangement for essays
+* I will explain more in class about
+** Arrangement - planning your essay
+** Invention - using sources in academic essays

-# Project Homework 5: Start writing
+# Project Homework 6: Start writing
 * Find "Template for Essay" on Google Classroom
-* I will explain more in class about Arrangement, Style and the formatting Templates.
+* I will explain more in class about
+** Style - writing food sentences
+** Presentation - formatting Templates.
 * DO NOT WRITE ALL FIVE PARAGRAPHS NOW.
 This is our first essay, we will do it slowly, step by step.